Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Your legal costs will depend on whether your matter involves an undisputed debt claim because there are no factual or legal issues and the debt due is a matter of fact and law or where there is a dispute that the debt is due.

 We cannot accurately estimate the costs involved in pursuing a disputed debt claim to conclusion at the outset because this depends on the particular facts of your case and how the debtor will respond to a formal demand of payment from us.
+The Civil Procedure Rules require you to make a formal demand on the debtor in the form of the Pre-Action Protocol for Debt Claims.
+Failure to do so could result in adverse costs consequences for you.
 Factors such as the available documents and the evidence in support of your claim or which the debtor will produce to dispute your claim, whether you will have to issue a claim in court, how long any negotiations will take.
 We will provide phased fee estimates for cases where the debt is disputed where we cannot sensibly provide an overall fee estimate which will be based on the time we spend on your matter.

 We are better able to provide an overall fee estimate in relation to cases involving undisputed debt claims.
 The costs below are the average costs where the claim is for unpaid debts or invoices which are not disputed and enforcement action is not needed.
 We will provide you with a more accurate estimate when you formally instruct us.
 The anticipated costs for your particular case will depend, amongst other things:

-• on the complexity and volume of documentation to review and the seniority of the solicitor or associate handling the matter; and
+- on the complexity and volume of documentation to review and the seniority of the solicitor or associate handling the matter;

 We can pursue your undisputed debt claim in one of two ways: